 Background

-Reconstructing Democracy in Times of Crisis: A Voter-Centred Perspective (REDEM) is a Horizon 2020 project funded under the Governance topic of the European Commission’s Societal Challenge program Europe in a changing world – Inclusive, innovative and reflective societies.
-The project includes 10 partner institutions and is coordinated by Centre for Political Research at Sciences Po (CEVIPOF).
+Reconstructing Democracy in Times of Crisis: A Voter-Centred Perspective (REDEM) started as a Horizon 2020 project funded under the Governance topic of the European Commission’s Societal Challenge program Europe in a changing world – Inclusive, innovative and reflective societies.
+The project included 10 partner institutions and is coordinated by Centre for Political Research at Sciences Po (CEVIPOF).
+Since August 2023, voter-centred research and activities continue with support of the collaboration network which has emerged as a result of the project.

 Challenge